Engage’s Educational Framework

 Learning through challenges from outside the university gives students the chance to practice their future professional skills, and relate them to theoretical concepts they learn at the university

 Reflection is how we enable our students to internalise and abstract the learning they acquire through learning activities.
-This is a great way to connect experiences with domain-specific knowledge and to link experiences to theory, which is especially important in entrepreneurship education, and it enables students to apply that knowledge to future experiences.
+This is a great way to connect experiences with domain-specific knowledge and to link experiences to theory, which is especially important in entrepreneurship education, and it enables students to apply that knowledge and skillset to future experiences.
 To engage students’ reflection, we make them consider the experiences they’ve had and ask them to understand or explain it.
 Reflection could be done individually, within a team or group, or through class discussion with the educator.
 This requires conscious attention from the educator as to what theories that the learning could be linked to, what questions we ask from them, and that we have time and a setting that allows for students to form their own reflections.

 Embrace refers to the practice of trying to tackle uncertainties, by actively investigating them and trying to find good answers.
 Entrepreneurship as a practice involves large amounts of uncertainty at many levels.
 To handle them, we require training to be able to find the uncertainties to prioritize, and striking the balance between avoiding some potential problems and working to solve others.
 We need to consciously evaluate what amount and form of uncertainty our students are able to handle – inexperienced students might need small and manageable levels, while more experienced students could handle a lot.
 Great change agents are able to structure and manage uncertainties – and use action, interaction, challenge and reflection to solve them.